-Sweet and slightly chewy flapjacks are probably something you ate a lot of as a kid, I know I did.
-We have lightened them up by sweetening them with banana and honey for these Healthy Flapjacks.
+Flapjacks were always a favorite when I was a kid, and I have lightened them up by sweetening them with banana and honey for these Healthy Flapjacks and they always go down well with my kids.
 These refined sugar free flapjacks are perfect for lunch boxes and so easy that kids can get involved with making them.
-There are so many ways to adapt them with your favourite add-ins too!
+There are also so many ways to adapt them with your favorite mix-ins too and they are cooked in just 20 minutes too and freezable.

 First up, I want to be honest with you.
 These are never going to taste exactly like traditional flapjacks, as they are a healthier version.
 They don't have that same crispiness and texture, because they don't have golden syrup and brown sugar in.